colehaus/colex/content/drafts/pigou/main.md

 # Gambling

 Further complicating the assessment of the efficiency of gambling taxes are externalities that arise from gambling.
 Probably the most serious of these arises from the apparent social fact that there exist some individuals who are especially susceptible to the temptation to gamble excessively.
 Compulsive gamblers, their gambling stimulated by easy accessibility to opportunities to bet, may spend enormous amounts, driving themselves into bankruptcy, their families into hardship, and their personal relationships into ruin.
 They are estimated to be of the order of 1–2 per cent of the adult population in countries where surveys have been conducted.
 Other ‘problem gamblers’ constitute another 2–4 per cent (Azmier, 2001, p.
 10; Volberg, 2001, p.
 49).
 Together, these two groups appear to constitute a small but stubbornly resilient share of the adult population.
-Research on gambling by these groups suggests that the harmful effects can be mitigated through restrictions on types of games, conditions of play, and marketing,15 but most experts would agree that legalization will inevitably make life worse for this small subset of the population.
+Research on gambling by these groups suggests that the harmful effects can be mitigated through restrictions on types of games, conditions of play, and marketing, but most experts would agree that legalization will inevitably make life worse for this small subset of the population.
 Accordingly, most governments that sponsor or allow gambling also provide services to help problem gamblers.
 This being an inevitable social cost associated with legalized gambling, the logic of Pigouvian taxation implies that gambling taxes reflect, in part, this cost.

 A second category of social cost is less visible and probably less severe; it may even be illusory.
 Some commentators argue that the legalization of gambling, especially when it is endorsed and advertised by the government, may impose a cost to society by undercutting the educational function of government.
 Government, through its schools, laws, and public pronouncements, advocates certain beliefs, including the value of productive work.
-To the extent that the sponsorship and, particularly, the promotion of gambling undercut that traditional message, legalized gambling creates a second category of external costs.16 By the same logic of Pigouvian taxation, these costs would imply higher gambling taxes.
+To the extent that the sponsorship and, particularly, the promotion of gambling undercut that traditional message, legalized gambling creates a second category of external costs.
+By the same logic of Pigouvian taxation, these costs would imply higher gambling taxes.
 This justification is similar to the time-honoured argument for sumptuary laws and ‘sin taxes’.
 Arising out of religious or moral disapproval, sumptuary laws dating from the ancient Greeks have been used to restrict or forbid certain kinds of consumption.

 One last form of external cost associated with legalized gambling is crime, specifically organized crime.
 Although government-operated lotteries do not appear to have attracted or stimulated organized crime activity, some other aspects of the gaming industry have.
 As with other aspects of social cost, the design and regulation of legalized games will have a major impact on the severity of social costs.